-Introduction to Continuous Integration/Continuous Delivery (CI/CD)
+Introduction to Continuous Integration and Continuous Delivery (CI/CD)

 In software development, integration is the process of incorporating changes like refactored code, new features, or bug fixes into the existing codebase.